Keon-Jukes/Keon-Jukes/README.md

  - 🔭 I’m currently working on a project that will change the way people eat
  - 🌱 I’m currently learning about carbon dioxide removal and best practices to reduce my carbon footprint
- - ⚡ Fun fact: I created and deployed multiple Amazon Alexa and Google Home voice apps being used daily all over🌎
+ - ⚡ Fun fact: I created and deployed multiple Amazon Alexa and Google Home voice apps being used daily🌎

 ## stats
 <!-- start -->